New Bohemian Rye

 The second stage us called the "basic sour" and it is a dryer dough (60 to 65% hydration) and a longer development time of about 24 hours at 80F.
 This stage develops the acetic acid potential of the culture, which eventually imparts the sour tang associated with sourdough bread.

 If you look at the published literature, there is a fairly tight temperature range for the three stages.
-Our use of 80F is a simplification, but one that works.
 In a class Mr. Hamelman gave I was surprised - and delighted - to find that he was a lot more laid back about the times and temperatures than one would think from reading the literature.
 I find that putting the culture in an oven with the oven light on is usually quite close to the desired temperatures.
 You can use a refrigerator thermometer to check the temperature of the oven with the oven light on, just remember to remove the thermometer before you turn on the oven.